Enterprise-CMCS/macpro-terraform-aws-jenkins/README.md

 ## Contributing / To-Do

-See current open [issues](https://gitlab.com/collabralink/delivery/terraform-aws-jenkins/issues) or check out the [board](https://gitlab.com/collabralink/delivery/terraform-aws-jenkins/-/boards)
+See current open [issues](https://github.com/collabralink-technology/terraform-aws-jenkins/issues) or check out the [project board](https://github.com/collabralink-technology/terraform-aws-jenkins/projects/1)

 Please feel free to open new issues for defects or enhancements.

+To contribute:
+- Fork this repository
+- Make changes in your fork
+- Open a pull request targetting this repository

-Merge requests are being accepted.
+Pull requests are being accepted.

-## Notes

-WIP

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->